wsshow/op/emission/README.md

 English | [简体中文](README_zh.md)

-`emission` is a simple yet powerful generic event emitter for Go, providing a publish-subscribe pattern for event-driven programming with both async and sync event handling.
+`emission` is a powerful generic event emitter for Go, providing a publish-subscribe pattern for event-driven programming.
+It features a dual-generic design that separates event identifier types from listener parameter types for maximum flexibility and type safety.

 ## Features

-- **Generic Support**: Type-safe event handling with Go generics (Go 1.18+)
+- **Dual-Generic Design**: Complete separation of event identifier and listener parameter types for maximum flexibility
-- **Comparable Events**: Event types must be comparable (strings, ints, enums, etc.)
+- **Type Safety**: Compile-time type checking with Go generics (Go 1.18+)
 - **Async & Sync**: Support for both asynchronous and synchronous event emission
 - **Once Listeners**: Built-in support for one-time event listeners
 - **Panic Recovery**: Optional panic recovery for listener functions